llaske/sugarizer/docs/tutorial_step6.md

 ![](images/tutorial_step6_2.png)

 Check the connected box and type the URL of your server, may be `http://localhost:8080` (if you've installed your own server) or `https://dev.sugarizer.org`.
-You will have to choose few images as password, then click on restart.
+You will have to choose a few images as password, then click on restart.

 If everything is right, you will see now the full Neighborhood view.